These growths typically don't cause symptoms, so it's important to have regular screenings. Have you had your colonoscopy?

 Anyone can develop colon polyps, and your risk increases as you age.
-Your risk for colorectal cancer also is higher if you are overweight, smoke, have a personal history of colon polyps, or a family history of advanced colon polyps or colorectal cancer.
+Your risk of colorectal cancer also is higher if you are overweight, smoke, have a personal history of colon polyps, or have a family history of advanced colon polyps or colorectal cancer.

 Colon polyps don't usually cause symptoms.
-It's important to have regular screening tests because colon polyps found early can usually be removed safely and completely.
+It's important to have regular screening tests because colon polyps found early can usually be taken out safely and completely.
 The best prevention for colorectal cancer is regular screening.

-Most people with colon polyps do not have any symptoms.
+Most people with colon polyps do not have any symptoms, which is why screening tests are so important.
 Colon polyps are often found as a part of routine colorectal cancer screening.

 Symptoms that should prompt an appointment with a healthcare professional include: